Prom12/Compliance-App-Scripts/README.md

 # Main Scripts and Functionalities
 ## GeneralMainSceneUI
-This activate and toggle between the room and gym environments.
+This script allows participants to toggle between the room and gym environments.

 ----  This Page is under development -----